WTTJ/elixir-backend-learning-path/README.md

 Each levels represent knowledge that are usefull for Elixir Developers, but Espacially for Web Developer.
 A lot might be missing, feel free to contributes with your own resources, path, etc.

 Resources are not always matching their diagrams.
 It is because diagrams are meant to have a visual reprensation of the "leveling" and resources will often match multiple step of a diagram.

+Some of the concepts are abitrarly put at a higher level (because of their complexity) but might not really belongs there.
+For example AST is core to Elixir and might be important to check early, but due to its complexity is delay to level 3.

 ### Contributions